Yooniii/NewsBrief/README.md

 </table>

 # Reflection: My First Experience with Machine Learning
-This project marked my first experience into Natural Language Processing (NLP) and ML.
-I dedicated significant time to understanding the intricacies of each process involved - from tokenization and model training to evaluating performance.
+This project was my first experience with Natural Language Processing (NLP) and ML.
+I dedicated a lot of time to understanding each step of the process - from tokenization and model training to evaluating performance.
 I explored key concepts like fine-tuning training arguments to achieve an optimal balance between training and validation loss to prevent over/underfitting.
 The journey involved considerable trial and error, but each challenge strengthened my problem-solving skills and deepened my technical understanding.

 It was also my first time building a full-stack application using Django and React.
 I gained hands-on experience in integrating these frameworks to create a seamless interface, learning how front-end and back-end systems work together in a production environment.